Ida Gerhardt

-Ida Gerhardt (11 May 1905, Gorinchem – 15 August 1997, Warnsveld) was a classicist and Dutch poet of a post-symbolist tradition.
+Ida Gerhardt (11 May 1905 in Gorinchem – 15 August 1997 in Warnsveld) was a classicist and Dutch poet of a post-symbolist tradition.

 Life

 In her hometown Rotterdam Ida Gerhardt attended the Erasmus Gymnasium, where the poet J.H.
 Leopold was her Classics Teacher.
 He made an indelible impression on her.
 There she also met her future life partner Marie H. van der Zeyde.
 From 1924 to 1933 Gerhardt studied classical languages, first in Leiden and later in Utrecht.
 In 1942 she graduated cum laude on the translation of Lucretius' De rerum natura, Books I and V. From 1937 she was a teacher in Groningen, then in Kampen.
 In 1951, at the request of the non-conformist pedagogue Kees Boeke, she joined him at the school section of the Werkplaats Kindergemeenschap in Bilthoven.
 She retired in 1963 and settled in Eefde.

 Literary career

 Just before the outbreak of World War II in May 1940, Ida Gerhardt made her debut with her first collection of poems, Kosmos.
 Her poems are characterized by a special focus on nature and landscape, especially the landscapes of the rivers Merwede, Waal, Lek and IJssel.
 Formed by her classical education and inspired by Christian beliefs, she does not confine to landscape descriptions, but always looks for kosmos, the unity in and of all creation.
 In her view there is meaning in nature and it is the poet's sacred duty to uncover this.
 Every poem is a complex network, full of sometimes mysterious relations between words, elements of nature, personal (even private) experiences, and the higher reality.
 Therefore, her work is often classified as symbolist or post-symbolist.